You must have Adobe Acrobat Reader to acceshttp://get.adobe.com/reader/s most of these publications. If you do not have it, download it for free.

 Section 3.1 Membership – Membership in the Council is open to any citizen of Maryland who subscribes to the mission of the Council, including:

-f) Representatives from the private sector including rural-based for-profit and nonprofit organizations and rural client
+- Representatives from the private sector including rural-based for-profit and nonprofit organizations and rural client groups; and

 Section 3.2 Membership Application – Any person meeting the criteria listed in Section 3.1 may apply for membership in the Council according to the procedure established by the Executive Board.

 Section 3.3 Other Membership Categories – The Council may authorize additional categories of membership, including honorary membership, based on a process approved by the Executive Board.

 Section 4.1 Chairperson – The members of the Council shall annually elect one of the voting members to serve as Council Chairperson.
 In order to qualify for the position of Chairperson, a member must have served for at least one year as a member of the Executive Board.
 The Chairperson of the Council shall preside at membership and Executive Board meetings, and shall assume other duties as may be directed by the membership or Executive Board.
 In addition, the Chairperson, in consultation with the Executive Director, shall prepare the agendas for Council membership and Executive Board meetings.

 Section 4.2 Additional Officers – In addition to the Chairperson, the officers of the Council shall be a First Vice-chairperson, and a Second Vice-chairperson, who shall be annually elected by the membership and assigned duties by the Executive Board.

 Section 5.1 Meetings — The general membership of the Council shall meet at a time and place designated by the Chairperson or by a majority of the Executive Board.
 Adequate advance notice of the membership meetings shall be given to Council members.